shayanalibhatti/Customer_churn_prediction_using_XGBoost/README.md

 ### Results:
 Tuning XGBoost model gives 87.1% prediction accuracy.
 Following is classification report for the model performance.

 ![classification_report](https://user-images.githubusercontent.com/41015749/73489761-2ccda580-4379-11ea-8d91-a7e60adc09c2.jpg)

 We can also check which features in our data are more dominant for decision making.
+It is seen that Estimated Salary is the most dominant factor to determine customer churn.

 ![image](https://user-images.githubusercontent.com/41015749/73489847-54247280-4379-11ea-965c-0090e21b9768.png)

 ### Conclusion: